sighupio/furyctl/README.md

 The self-provisioning feature is available with two commands:

-- `furyctl bootstrap`: Use it to create the required infrastructure in where to place the cluster.
+- `furyctl bootstrap`: Use it to create the required infrastructure to place the cluster.
 Skip it if you already managed to have passed all the cluster requirements.
 - `furyctl cluster`: Deploys a Fury cluster.

 Both commands provide the following subcommands:

+- `furyctl {bootstrap,cluster} template --provisioner {provisioner_name}`: Creates a `yml` configuration file with some default options making easy replacing these with the right values.
 - `furyctl {bootstrap,cluster} init`: Initializes the project that deploys the infrastructure.
-- `furyctl {bootstrap,cluster} update`: Actually creates or updates the infrastructure.
+- `furyctl {bootstrap,cluster} apply`: Actually creates or updates the infrastructure.
 - `furyctl {bootstrap,cluster} destroy`: Destroys the infrastructure.

 All these three subcommands accept the following options: